Representing America's Drivers in Crash-Related Motor Vehicle Safety and Design Defect Claims

 We also track recall notices issued by National Highway Traffic Safety Administration (NHSTA) on our U.S. Product Recalls web page, accessible here.

-If you or a loved one has been injured and you believe you may have a legal claim, please contact us at (877)515-7955 or fill out the contact us form.
+If you or a loved one has been injured and you believe you may have a legal claim, please contact us at (877)515-7955 or fill our free case evaluation form.

 Scope of Our Services